-<connection_group/> comprises the topological information about the involved parts and assemblies (Chapter 3), respectively.
-As explained in Section 1.5, joints are grouped together by the parts or assemblies which they commonly connect.
+<connection_group/> comprises the topological information about the involved parts and assemblies (Clause 6), respectively.
+As explained in 4.5, joints are grouped together by the parts or assemblies which they commonly connect.

-The topological relation (relation of neighbours) is defined by the child element <connected_to> whereas all involved joints are listed in the child element <connection_list> according to their types (see Section 1.3).
+The topological relation (relation of neighbours) is defined by the child element <connected_to/> whereas all involved joints are listed in the child element <connection_list/> according to their types (see 4.3).

 Each <connection_group/> is uniquely identified by a numeric identifier (id).

-NOTE From this, it follows that χMCF files cannot be simply "pasted together" by use of a standard text editor.
-XML-specification of <connection_group/> is shown in Table 4 and Table 5 — Nested elements of element <connection_group/>
+From this, it follows that χMCF files cannot be simply "pasted together" by use of a standard text editor.